boyanfan/dream-engine/docs/TextureSequence.md

 class TextureSequence;
 ```

-It supports dynamic loading, retrieval, and cleanup of
-textures and provides basic access functions for
-sequence manipulation.
+All textures used in [TextureSequence](TextureSequence.md) should be loaded
+from the [ResourceManager](ResourceManager.md).
+The sequence does not
+own any of the textures in the sequence.
+It only
+clears internal references, avoiding double-free
+errors and ensures consistent centralized resource
+management.

 ---

 ## Methods
 Below is a list and explanation of all public methods
-provided by the `TextureSequence` class.
+provided by the [TextureSequence](TextureSequence.md) class.

 ### Constructors